 Chemicals like chlorine slowly degrade polybutylene.
 Even in the tiny doses sometimes present in municipal water supplies, such chemicals can harm Poly-B pipes and lead to leaks.

 While a cracked pipe often leaks enough that you’ll discover it quickly, degradation from heat or chemicals can take a long time, and it starts from inside the pipe.
 Poly-B plumbing may appear perfectly fine on the outside while being ready to rupture at any moment.
 There’s just no way to tell.

 It’s difficult to judge the condition of Poly-B piping.
 Home inspectors can look for obvious signs, such as visible repairs or improper installation.
 But damage to the pipes begins from the inside where you can’t see it.

-Inter NACHI (International Association of Certified Home Inspectors) advises that as leakage can happen without any warning, plumbers often recommend replacing Poly-B pipes with something else (such as PEX or copper).
-Not only may you have difficulty getting insurance, but Poly-B plumbing can discourage potential buyers from purchasing your home, should you decide to move.
+InterNACHI (International Association of Certified Home Inspectors) advises that leakage can happen without any warning.
+Plumbers recommend replacing Poly-B pipes with something else (such as PEX or copper).
+Not only might you have difficulty getting insurance, but Poly-B plumbing can discourage potential buyers from purchasing your home if you ever decide to move.

 There are things you can do to extend the life of the Poly-B pipes, but most experts say that the best solution is usually to replace the entire system.